cloudstateio/samples-js-chat/README.md

 To understand what you are observing here - the presence service is using a Conflict-free Replicated Data Type (CRDT) to replicate the current online state of all users across all the deployed nodes.
 No database is needed, the Cloudstate proxies form a cluster and gossip this state efficiently to one another, making it available for the code of the presence service to update, interrogate, and subscribe to changes for the purpose of push notifications.

-### Developing a new service
+### Implement the friends service

 Let's develop a new stateful service that stores the list of users that a user is monitoring, so that when they disconnect, and reconnect, that list can be restored.
+If you take a look in this repository, you will see the friends service is already implemented.
+The gateway is already configured to use it too, in fact if you look in the logs for the gateway, you'll see a lot of exceptions as it attempts to connect to it, though it isn't there.

+If you didn't want to follow this tutorial, you could just deploy the friends service that we've already implemented, but what are you going to learn from that?
+So, start by creating a new directory anywhere on your machine.

-We will store this using another CRDT, this time using an [ORSet](https://cloudstate.io/docs/user/features/crdts.html#crdts-available-in-cloudstate) to store these users.
-We'll implement it using JavaScript, and we'll call it the friends service.
+The friends service will be backed by a CRDT, this time using an [ORSet](https://cloudstate.io/docs/user/features/crdts.html#crdts-available-in-cloudstate) to store a users friends.
+We'll implement it in JavaScript.

-The web gateway has already been implemented to use this service, if it's available.
-We just need to implement it.
-Note that this tutorial is not going to go into all the details of what Cloudstate is and how it works, the [documentation](https://cloudstate.io/docs/user/features/index.html) is a good place to start if you want to understand that.
+In this tutorial, we won't go into depth of Cloudstate itself and how to use it, the [documentation](https://cloudstate.io/docs/user/features/index.html) is a good place to start if you want to understand that.

 First create the npm `package.json` file: